 “Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
 All schools should teach PSHE, drawing on good practice” – DFE

 PSHE supports many of the principles of keeping our children safe and links closely to the schools Safeguarding, SMSC and British Values Policies.
+Children will understand how to keep themselves safe both on and offline and they will understand the value of choices.

-Our curriculum will prepare children to be a global citizen in a diverse society and prepare them for opportunities, responsibilities and experiences in the future.
+Our curriculum will prepare children to be global citizens in a diverse society and prepare them for opportunities, responsibilities and experiences in the future.
 We are aware that the delivered curriculum must reflect the needs of our pupils and have a flexible approach to our curriculum to meet the needs of Keir Hardie.

 We want to inspire our children to be healthy both physically and mentally and give children the knowledge needed to maintain this in the wider world.